BYD Atto 3: New Zealand

 In New Zealand, the Atto 3 is available with a customized trim called Tachyon by REV with additional accessories.

 South Africa

 The Atto 3 was launched in South Africa on 29 June 2023, as part of BYD's entry to South Africa, with two variants available.

 South Asia

 India

 The Atto 3 was introduced in India in November 2022.
 It is locally assembled in India, at the company facility near Chennai.

 Nepal

 The Atto 3 was launched in Nepal in October 2022 with a 150 kW motor.
 In response to the country's taxation system, BYD introduced a 100 kW motor version in February 2023.

 Pakistan

 The Atto 3 was introduced in Pakistan by Mega Motors, with deliveries started as early as March 2025.

 Sri Lanka

-The 100kw motor variant of the Atto 3 was introduced in Sri Lanka by John Keells CG Auto at the end of 2024 and the deliveries began around March 2025.
+The 100 kW motor variant of the Atto 3 was introduced in Sri Lanka by John Keells CG Auto at the end of 2024 and the deliveries began around March 2025.